• Skip to primary navigation

 Assembling Your Easy Spinach and Artichoke Pasta

-The cream cheese, chicken, milk and spinach all go together in a large skillet.
+The cream cheese, cooked chicken, milk and spinach all go together in a large skillet.
 The room temperature cream cheese will melt fairly quickly.
 Once the cream cheese is melted, the sour cream and grated parmesan cheese are added.
 Simmer for 10 minutes and add the pasta.
 My family loves this dish and I am sure yours will too!

 Please follow, like, and subscribe, on Instagram, YouTube, and Facebook!
 Thanks!